ziggity/pingpong/README.md

 ## Link to repository and GH-pages
 https://github.com/ziggity/pingpong.git

 ## Specs

 _1. Take user input and return this result (#'s divisible by 3):
 input: 6,9,12,15, etc
-output: "ping"
+output: "ping"_
-2.Take user input and return this result (#'s divisible by 5)
+_2.Take user input and return this result (#'s divisible by 5)
 input: 5,10,15,20,25, etc
-output: "pong"
+output: "pong"_
-3. Take user input and return this result (#'s divisible by 15)
+_3. Take user input and return this result (#'s divisible by 15)
 input: 15, 30, 45,60, 75, etc
-output: "ping-pong"
+output: "ping-pong"_
-4.Take user input and clear out previously displayed #, do this over and over as per the user's fancy.
+_.Take user input and clear out previously displayed #, do this over and over as per the user's fancy.
-input: first input:5, second input: 9, etc output:first display:"pong",  clearing 1st display, second display,:"ping"
+input: first input:5, second input: 9, etc output:first display:"pong",  clearing 1st display, second display,:"ping"_
-5.App can count up to the given #, and output them input:2 output:[1,2]_
+_5.App can count up to the given #, and output them input:2 output:[1,2]_